dart-lang/pana/lib/src/api_analysis/README.md

 - The package is not marked as discontinued.
 - There is at least one non-retracted version of the package.

-`<package-number>` specifies the number of eligible packages to *analyse*.
+`<N>` specifies the number of eligible packages to *analyse*.

-If the number of packages provided by https://pub.dev/api/package-name-completion-data is greater than or equal to `<package-number>`, the first `<package-number>` eligible packages from this list are *analysed*.
+If the number of packages provided by https://pub.dev/api/package-name-completion-data is greater than or equal to `<N>`, the first `<N>` eligible packages from this list are *analysed*.

-Otherwise, the first `<package-number>` eligible packages from https://pub.dev/api/package-names are *analysed*.
-If `<package-number>` is strictly greater than the number of eligible packages from this list, all the eligible packages from the list are *analysed*.
+Otherwise, the first `<N>` eligible packages from https://pub.dev/api/package-names are *analysed*.
+If `<N>` is strictly greater than the number of eligible packages from this list, all the eligible packages from the list are *analysed*.

-*Analysis* consists of `<process-number>` concurrent child processes of the `lower-bounds` command running in parallel.
+*Analysis* consists of `<concurrency>` concurrent child processes of the `lower-bounds` command running in parallel.
 The standard output and standard error streams produced by these processes are saved as text files in the `<log-path>` directory.
 If a package takes over 10 minutes to analyse, the `lower-bounds` process is killed.

 If `--cache=<path>` is not provided, a temporary folder is created automatically in the system temp directory and deleted after *analysis* exits.
 In an effort to make the results consistent (the parent `lower-bounds-batch` process can take several hours), this cache is populated before any child `lower-bounds` processes are started.